 For long periods of time, I tutored training clients and some of their kids to tremendous net effect.
-I also learned early that the emotional and character components that led to significant training effect-success in athletes, success in training-were also carried over perfectly to academic success.
-It was after finding success with gymnastics, for instance, that I found success with mathematics.
-Not the other way around.
+I also learned early that the emotional and Curiously, "better" is really fuzzy language character components that led to significant -but you get to decide for yourself and training effect-success in athletes, success in training-were also carried over perfectly to academic success.
+It was after finding success with gymnastics, for instance, that I found I'd tell you to go off in a corner and write success with mathematics.
+Not the other way

-Mind-body dualism is a myth.
-I don't want to train like there's some sharp division between what happens from the collarbones up and the rest of the body.
-Brain function is part of the body.
-I've long thought that our training was a metaphor for boatloads of life lessons and patterns for success.
-It's time to tie all of that together with the SAT-prep project.
+Just write down five things that you wish to train like there's some sharp division were true of you.
+Make them subjective between what happens from the or objective, something you can collarbones up and the rest of the body. measure or not, and then put the list Brain function is part of the body.
+I've long away.
+I'd want you to work out with us thought that our training was a metaphor three to five times a week for six months, for boatloads of life lessons and patterns and we'd then review that list and see if for success.
+It's time to tie already know we're closer or further from the target.
+I what the answer would be. all of that together with the SAT-prep project.